-Underage machines aren’t necessarily buying alcohol with fake IDs, and that’s not the reason to protect machine identities!
+Underage machines aren’t necessarily buying alcohol with fake IDs, and that’s not the reason to manage and protect machine identities!

 By 2020, Gartner estimates, internet connected devices will outnumber humans four to one, and we must be able to trust these devices.
 Consequently, we must protect them from attacks that can destroy the services they deliver to improve our daily lives.
 From business logistics to healthcare, we depend on connected machines to improve our standard of living.

-Device visibility, intelligence, and automation are characteristic of this developing ecosystem and we must choose machine identity protection accordingly.
+Device visibility, intelligence, and automation are characteristic of this developing ecosystem and we must choose machine identity management accordingly.

 Intelligence refers to machines’ ability to gather and share information, and to be able to extract insight not initially discernable from the environment.
 As machines collect and assemble vast amounts of data, specialized algorithms help them see trends and allow them to make predictions.
 As machines “talk” to each other and share data, they must constantly authenticate each other’s identities and validate what they are authorized to do and share.
 Machine identities again are the basis for trust in establishing those close groups and we need ready access to machine identity intelligence to be able to act quickly, when necessary.

 Automation enables machines to make independent decisions based on what they see in their current environment and what they expect future states to be.
 With automation, it is even more important to manage and protect machine identities and ensure autonomous decisions are trustworthy.
 Automating the entire machine identity lifecycle will also eliminate any mistakes caused by human error—keeping machine identities available and secure.